lbrealdev/openshift-workarounds/LeaderElection.md

 ### Troubleshooting

-Get events in all namespaces search for reason `LeaderElection`:
+Get events in all namespaces search for reason `LeaderElection`, this event:
 ```
 oc get ev -A | grep LeaderElection
 ```

+NOTE: This event occurs every 5 minutes

 Get numbers of csr in pending state:
 ```